maxnordstrom/CTF_writeups/Rooms-at-TryHackMe/upload_vulnerabilities/task_9/README.md

 ### Bypassing Server-Side Filtering: Magic Numbers
 #### *2025-07-29*

 > ⚠️ This writeup contains spoilers for the room *Upload Vulnerabilities* on Try Hack Me.
-I highly recommend trying the room yourself before reading further!
+Want to try it out before you continue reading?
 You can find it at [https://tryhackme.com/rooms/uploadvulns](https://tryhackme.com/rooms/uploadvulns)

 ## 📋 Introduction